What information must be supplied?

-You must actively provide privacy information to individuals.
+You must actively provide this information to individuals.
 You can meet this requirement by putting the information on your website, but you must make individuals aware of it and give them an easy way to access it.

 When collecting personal data from individuals, you do not need to provide them with any information that they already have.

-If you are using any of the above as a reason for not providing privacy information to a data subject you must be able to justify use of or reliance upon that condition.
+If you are using any of the above as a reason for not providing this information to a data subject you must be able to justify use of or reliance upon that condition.
 This reasoning could be scrutinised by supervisory authorities if a complaint is made by a data subject.